May 3, 2024

 (Other transitional highlights from the Other One sandwiches of ’72 include the lead-ups to El Paso on 4/7, Me & Bobby McGee on 5/10, and Black Peter on 8/12.)

-On 10/27/72, the Dead skip the second verse in a laid-back Other One, and the last minute is a pretty but foreboding transitional bridge (peppered by audience screams) that ends up in an incongruous Mississippi Half-Step.
+On 10/27/72, the Dead skip the second verse again in a laid-back Other One, and the last minute is a pretty but foreboding transitional bridge (peppered by audience screams) that ends up in an incongruous Mississippi Half-Step.

 The Dead ended the year on 12/31/72 with another incomplete but magnificent Other One.
 After the first and only verse, they drop right into a lovely soothing slow piece with David Crosby.
 Full of Garcia sweetness, it sounds composed, but I don’t think it was ever heard again.
 Once it reaches a conclusion, the last 45 seconds are a heavenly volume-swelled bridge to Morning Dew.